Their coronavirus vaccine candidate has made them billionaires. This modest German Turkish couple doesn’t own a car.

 “The answer came immediately and was a yes,” said Tureci.
 In April, Pfizer invested an initial $185 million toward the vaccine development and said it would release up to $563 million more based on milestones in the development.

-When the interim Phase 3 results came in, Tureci said they took her by surprise.
+When the interim Phase 3 results came in, Tureci said, they took her by surprise.
 “As a scientist, I’m very cautious and tend to be a bit pessimistic,” she said.

 Sahin said the news was “extremely relieving.”